-As the weather gets nicer, more pedestrians, bicycles, and cars are making their way through the construction zone to enjoy the beauty of the Twin Lakes Beach and Harbor areas.
-County Public Works would like to remind everyone to please use caution when moving through the project site, obey all signage, and please share the road.
+As summer gets started, more pedestrians, bicycles, and cars are making their way through the construction zone to take in all that the Twin Lakes Beach and Harbor areas have to offer.
+We would like to remind everyone to please use caution when moving through the project site, obey all signage, and please share the road.